cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

-When hashing passwords using any function described in this document, an adversary who learns the output of the hash function (or potentially any intermediate value, e.g., the output of hash\_to\_base) may be able to carry out a dictionary attack.
+When hashing passwords using any function described in this document, an adversary who learns the output of the hash function (or potentially any intermediate value, e.g., the output of hash\_to\_field) may be able to carry out a dictionary attack.
 To mitigate such attacks, it is recommended to first execute a more costly key derivation function (e.g., PBKDF2 {{!RFC2898}} or scrypt {{!RFC7914}}) on the password, then hash the output of that function to the target elliptic curve.
-For collision resistance, the hash underlying the key derivation function should be chosen according to the guidelines listed in {{hashtobase-sec}}.
+For collision resistance, the hash underlying the key derivation function should be chosen according to the guidelines listed in {{hashtofield-sec}}.

 # Acknowledgements